pact-foundation/pact-js/README.md

 	providerStatesSetupUrl <String>, // URL to send PUT requests to setup a given provider state.
 Optional.
 	pactBrokerUsername: <String>,    // Username for Pact Broker basic authentication.
 Optional
 	pactBrokerPassword: <String>,    // Password for Pact Broker basic authentication.
+Optional
+  timeout: <Number>                // The duration in ms we should wait to confirm verification process was successful.
+Defaults to 30000, Optional.
-Optional };
+};

 verifier.verifyProvider(opts)).then(function () {